konrad-jamrozik/droidmate/README.md

 | Kotlin        | 1.0.1-1 |
 | Android Plugin for Gradle | 1.5.0 |

-As of March 29, 2016, following local setup is proven to work with DroidMate:
+As of 7 April 2016, following local setup is proven to work with DroidMate:

 | Tech.         | Version |
 | ------------- | ------- |